A metriplectic formulation of polarized radiative transfer: Introduction to the metriplectic formalism

 Let $H$ be a Hilbert space of a certain class of functions on a domain $\dom$, with an inner product $\langle\cdot,\cdot\rangle$, and let $u\in H$ be a dynamical variable.
 In the metriplectic formalism the time evolution of any functional $\ff$ of $u$ is given by

-where $\fg = \fh + \fs$ is called the free energy functional, analogous to the Gibbs free energy from thermodynamics, and $\fh$ and $\fs$ are the Hamiltonian and entropy functionals, respectively.
-The operation $\pbra{\cdot}{\cdot}$ is a Poisson bracket, and $\mbra{\cdot}{\cdot}$ a metric bracket.
+where $\fg = \fh - \fs$ is called the free energy functional, analogous to the Gibbs free energy from thermodynamics, and $\fh$ and $\fs$ are the Hamiltonian and entropy functionals, respectively.
+The Poisson bracket, which describes the ideal conservative evolution of the system, is real bilinear, antisymmetric, and satisfies Leibniz's rule and the Jacobi identity:

-The Poisson bracket describes the ideal conservative evolution of the system.
-It is real bilinear, antisymmetric, and satisfies Leibniz's rule and the Jacobi identity:
+for arbitrary functionals $\fa,\fb,\fc$ of $u$ and real numbers $a, b$.
+The Poisson bracket can be represented via an anti-self adjoint operator $\fj(u):H\to H$ by